 LEGAL BATS AND NON-CONFORMING PENALTIES

-Junior Division: All non-wood bats must have the USA Bat Stamp.
+Junior Division: All non-wood bats must have the USA Bat Stamp or BBCOR Stamp.
 The Barrel Maximum is 25/8".
-No BBCOR Bats are permitted in the Junior Division.
 For the T-Ball Division, bats must be marked with the USA Bat T-Ball Stamp.
 Wood bats are allowed at all levels.

-Senior Baseball 13-15 Division: All non-wood bats must have the USABat or marked BBCOR .50.
+Senior Baseball 13-15 Division: All non-wood bats must have be marked BBCOR .50.
 Bat Barrel – 2 5/8.

-Babe Ruth Senior Babe Ruth Baseball 16-18 Division – All non-wood bats MUST be a BBCOR .50 and no greater than a -3.
+Senior Babe Ruth Baseball 16-18 Division – All non-wood bats MUST be a BBCOR .50 and no greater than a -3.
 Barrel - 2 5/8.

 If the illegal bat is discovered prior to a batter completing his “at bat” the bat is simply removed from play and the “at bat” continues.